lvb2104/nest-microservices/README.md

 3. **Resilience**: The distributed nature of the system ensures that failures in one service don't bring down the entire system
 4. **Flexibility**: New services can be added to the processing pipeline without modifying existing ones
 5. **Maintainability**: Services can be developed, deployed, and maintained by different teams
+6. **Messaging Flexibility**: The ability to choose the most appropriate message broker for each service interaction